 What to Expect During the Event:

-- Attendees will wear face coverings at all times, except while eating and drinking.
+o Unvaccinated attendees will wear face coverings at all times, except while eating and drinking.

-- Expect to have a contactless (handshake-free) experience.
+o Expect to have a contactless (handshake-free) experience.

-- Appropriate signage to reinforce safety reminders.
+o Appropriate signage to reinforce social distancing and other safety reminders.

-- No shared food or beverage.
+o No shared food or beverage.

-- Attendees will be encouraged to regularly use hand sanitizer readily available throughout the event.
+o Attendees will be encouraged to regularly use hand sanitizer readily available throughout the event.

 The 2019 novel coronavirus ("COVID-19") is extremely contagious and easily spread through air, person-to-person contact, and contact with contaminated objects.
 People can be infected and show no symptoms yet still spread the disease, which can cause serious and potentially life-threatening illness and even death.
 The National Multiple Sclerosis Society ("Society") is taking appropriate and reasonable steps to hold its events in a safe and healthy manner in consideration of its attendees.
 However, by registering for this event you acknowledge and understand that the Society does not make any guarantees that you will not become exposed to COVID-19 while attending the event.
 Due to the contagious nature of COVID-19, you voluntarily assume all risk that you may become exposed to, or infected by, COVID-19 at the event and you waive the Society from all liability associated therewith.